-Court of Queen's Bench Justice Paul Belzil granted an interim injunction last December, preventing Suncor from implementing its drug-testing policy.
+Court of Queen's Bench Justice Paul Belzil granted an interim injunction in December, preventing Suncor from implementing its drug-testing policy.

-The injunction is in place while Unifor seeks leave to challenge Suncor's policy in front of the Supreme Court of Canada.
+The injunction is in place while Unifor seeks leave to challenge Suncor's policy before the Supreme Court of Canada.

-The ongoing legal battle stems from 2012, when Suncor first introduced the random testing policy for safety sensitive jobs.
+The ongoing legal battle dates back to 2012, when Suncor first introduced the random testing policy for safety sensitive jobs.

 Unifor filed a grievance, saying the policy violated workers' rights.
 In 2014, an arbitration tribunal ruled in favour of the union.